 Now they are ready to serve!

-Remember that microwaves can vary, so you may need to adjust the cooking time to get the best results.
+Remember that microwaves can vary, so you may need to adjust the cooking time for the best results.

 How To Steam Bao Buns In An Oven

-If you don’t have a sieve or metal pan in your kitchen, there’s no need to worry.
+There’s no need to worry if you don’t have a sieve or metal pan in your kitchen.
 You can still steam the bao buns without a steamer using an oven.